ypollet/Sphaeroptica-1/README.md

 ## 4. Landmarks Placement

-The main feature of Sphaeroptica is the possibility to create landmarks and compute their 3D positions.
+The main feature of Sphaeroptica 1.0 is the possibility to create landmarks and compute their 3D positions.
-For this, we need to configure the landmark and to place it on at least 2 images.
+For this, we need to configure the landmark and to place it on at least 2 oriented images.

 ### 4.1 Landmark configuration